-Film critic Roger Ebert, writing about the movie The Ice Storm, a tale of morally uncomfortable families in upper-middle class Connecticut in the 1970s, calls the icy backdrop “a shroud of impending doom.”
+Film critic Roger Ebert, writing about the movie The Ice Storm, described the film’s icy backdrop as a “shroud of impending doom.”

-As tree limbs crashed down on the Quad at the height of the storm, Bates arborist Bill Bergevin felt helpless.
-“You just wanted to yell out, ‘Stop!’” he remembers.
+At the height of the January 1998 ice storm, as tree limbs began crashing to the ground all over campus, Bates landscape architect Bill Bergevin felt the weight of that shroud.
+“You just wanted to yell out, ‘Stop!'” he remembers.
 “But you knew it wouldn’t help.”

 The freezing rain began on Tuesday, Jan.
 6, and ended late on Friday, Jan.
 9. The National Weather Service office in nearby Gray recorded about 2.5 inches of rain during the event, much of which froze on trees like transparent coats of armor.

 Nearly six out of every 10 Maine residents lost electrical power during the storm.
 While the main Quad lost power and phone service for just Thursday and Friday, more than a few Bates faculty and staff went weeks without power at their homes.

 On campus, the damage to trees was breathtaking.
 As the branches rained down, Bergevin had an apocalyptic thought: “I just felt there would be absolutely nothing left of our trees.”